In 1977, while living in the little yellow house by the River Vaipoiri, a different boat came to paper and then lived on as a dream.

 We had SEMINOLE anchored off the river mouth.
 She was a fine vessel, built with love and attention, cared for, and well sailed.
 When we started her we were sailing savvy but naïve about the sea.
 We chose to build a ‘traditional’ design, from cheap plans in a magazine.
 The Atkin’s ‘Ingrid’ design would turn out to be wet and slow, and after sailing her for several years there were endless thoughts of how to do it another way, even to the point of threats to take an axe to the interior and start fresh.

-We found a fantastic guy, Cree Partridge, owner of Berkeley Marine Center, who was willing to build the Rosie G, and as of January 2019, molds were being made for the beginning process.
+We found a fantastic guy, Cree Partridge, owner of Berkeley Marine Center, who was willing to build the Rosie G, and January 2019, molds were being made for the beginning process.

 Cockpit to galley/nav/dining same level feel.
 No ladders.